haskellfoundation/haskellfoundation.github.io/reports/devops-2023.markdown

 <li>I participated in GHC team discussions and issue triage.</li>
 <li>Using the tools I built to reduce spurious failures, I identified hard-to-reproduce bugs like <a href="https://gitlab.haskell.org/ghc/ghc/-/issues/22872">ticket #22872</a>.</li>
 <li>I built a dashboard that tracks GHC memory usage during nightly tests, making it easier to identify regressions.</li>
 <li>I cleaned up hundreds of instances of link spam that found its way on to GitLab.
-(This only counts as a “CI project” because we run our pipelines on our own GitLab instance.)</li>
+(This only counts as a "CI project" because we run our pipelines on our own GitLab instance.)</li>
 </ol>

 <h2>Improving CI - Introducing spurious failures</h2>